Zlclab/CNRBind/README.md

 A prediction method by fusing RNA sequence and structure information to identify small molecule-RNA binding sites.

-The RNA id, sequence and labels can be found in ./data_cache/, the codes for RLBind are available in ./predict.
+The RNA id, sequence and labels can be found in ./data_cache/, the codes for RLBind are available in ./predict, the predicted ASA can be found in ./ASA, the PDB files of proteins are saved in ./pdb.
+Furthermore, the demo and corresponding documentation files can be found in ./demo.
+See our paper for more details.
+.
 In addition, the demo and corresponding documentation files can be found in ./demo.

 Testing each RNA takes approximately 10 seconds, depending on the sequence length.